 ‘carbon capture and storage’ or ‘CCS’ means a set of technologies that captures the carbon dioxide (CO2) emitted from industrial plants based on fossil fuels or biomass, including power plants and waste-to-energy plants [or captures it directly from ambient air], transports it to a storage site and injects the CO2 in suitable underground geological formations for the purpose of permanent storage of CO2;

-‘carbon capture and use’ or ‘CCU’ means a set of technologies that captures the CO2 emitted from industrial plants based on fossil fuels or biomass, including power plants and waste-to-energy plants [or captures it directly from ambient air], and transports it to a CO2 consumption or utilisation site;
+‘carbon capture and use’ or ‘CCU’ means a set of technologies that captures the CO2 emitted from industrial plants , including power plants and waste-to-energy plants [or captures it directly from ambient air], and transports it to a CO2 consumption or utilisation site;

 ‘CO2 equivalent’ is a metric measure used to compare the emissions from various greenhouse gases on the basis of their global-warming potential19, by converting amounts of other gases to the equivalent amount of carbon dioxide with the same global warming potential;

 ‘CO2 removal’ means anthropogenic activities removing CO2 from the atmosphere and durably storing it in geological, terrestrial, or ocean reservoirs, or in products.
-It includes existing and potential anthropogenic enhancement of biological or geochemical sinks and direct air capture and storage, but excludes natural CO2 uptake not directly caused by human activities;
+It includes existing and potential natural and anthropogenic enhancement of biological or geochemical sinks and direct air capture and storage.

 ‘certificates scheme’ or supplier obligation scheme means a scheme in which value is created for providing goods or services by certifying these goods or services and imposing an obligation on suppliers or consumers to buy certificates;